mindspore-ai/docs/docs/mindspore/programming_guide/source_en/apply_host_device_training.md

 2. Prepare the dataset.
 Please refer the link in [1] to download the dataset, and use the script `src/preprocess_data.py` to transform dataset into MindRecord format.

 3. Configure the device information.
 When performing training in the bare-metal environment, the network information file needs to be configured.
-This example only employs one accelerator, thus `rank_table_1p_0.json` containing #0 accelerator is configured as follows (you need to check the server's IP first):
+This example only employs one accelerator, thus `rank_table_1p_0.json` containing #0 accelerator is configured (about the rank table file, you can refer to [HCCL_TOOL](https://gitee.com/mindspore/models/tree/r1.6/utils/hccl_tools)).

-    ```json
-    {
-         "version": "1.0",
-         "server_count": "1",
-         "server_list": [
-             {
-                 "server_id":"10.155.170.16",
-                 "device": [
-                          {"device_id":"0","device_ip":"192.1.113.246","rank_id":"0"}],
-                 "host_nic_ip":"reserve"
-             }
-         ],
-         "status": "completed"
-     }
-    ```

 ## Configuring for Hybrid Training